Flagsmith/flagsmith/docs/docs/basic-features/managing-segments.md

 At this point, all users who log in with an email address that contains `@flagsmith.com` will have all Beta features enabled.

 Let's say that you then partner with another company who need access to all Beta features.
-You can then simply modify the Segment rules:
+You can then modify the Segment rules:

 - `email_address` contains `@flagsmith.com`
 - `email_address` contains `@solidstategroup.com`